TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

 **Azure for Students**

 * Unable to sign-up for Azure for student offer: Make sure the email used for the sign-up is entitled for Azure for student and the email and is added as work or school or as Microsoft account.
-In case its not added, please reach out to your local IT team to add the email in the org directory.
+In case it's not added, please reach out to your local IT team to add the email in the org directory.
 * Azure for Students subscription disabled due to exhausting the spending limit:

    * [Remove any spending limits](https://docs.microsoft.com/azure/billing/billing-spending-limit)
    * If you are getting an error, please [Add/Update Credit Card](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card) to your Azure Profile and convert the offer to Pay-As-You-Go
 * Unable to sign-up for Azure for student offer due to error message "**You are not eligible for an Azure subscription**":<br>
 This could be due to an unmanaged Active Directory tenant issue.
 Please follow the steps below: